Skip to main content

 movedata__Platform_Key__c

-ID of the contact record in the source platform
+Identifier for the fundraising page record in your source platform

 Salesforce Field